oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 </details>

-Assuming you don't have a bad gateway :
+Assuming you don't have a bad gateway (if you do wait a short time and retry)

 You will **either** get back some real data